 Oversight by the Bank covers two activities: developing standards within international fora – primarily at the level of the Bank for International Settlements (BIS) and the Eurosystem of Central Banks (ESCB) – and ensuring that the systems concerned comply with those standards in practice.

-Financial market infrastructures (FMIs) and critical service providers (CSPs) subject to the Bank’s oversight include:
+Financial market infrastructures (FMIs), other infrastructures and service providers subject to the Bank’s oversight include:

-Payment systems, card schemes and processors: TARGET2, Centre for Clearing and Exchange (CEC), CLS Bank, Bancontact, MasterCard Europe, Worldline SA/NV, equensWorldline SE.
+Payment systems, card schemes and processors of payment operations: TARGET2, Centre for Clearing and Exchange (CEC), CLS Bank, Bancontact, MasterCard Europe, Worldline SA/NV, equensWorldline SE.

 Securities clearing and settlement systems: central counterparties (CCPs), central securities depositories (CSDs) (NBB-SSS, Euroclear Belgium) and the international CSD (ICSD) Euroclear Bank.

-For the FMIs and CSPs established in Belgium, which are systemically relevant in other jurisdictions, the Bank has established formal cooperation with other authorities.
+For the FMIs and service providers established in Belgium, which are systemically relevant in other jurisdictions, the Bank has established formal cooperation with other authorities.

 Some FMIs are subject to both oversight and prudential supervision.
 In this case, the Bank aligns its oversight and prudential supervision approach.

-The Bank’s role in oversight of financial market infrastructures and critical service providers
+The Bank’s role in oversight of financial market infrastructures, other infrastructures and service providers